sirflyingv/json-yml-diff-finder/README.md

 ### GenDiff

 A JavaScript program that compares data in two files and shows the difference.
-GenDiff can work with JSON and YAML format and can be used as both a CLI tool and a Node.js module.
+GenDiff can work with JSON and YAML formats and can be used both as a CLI tool and a Node.js module.

 ### Hexlet tests and linter status: